What New Furnace Efficiency Standards Mean for You in 2023

 Two-Stage Furnaces: What They Are and How They Work

-A two-stage furnace is a type of heating system that utilizes two different stages of operation — low and high.
-During the low stage, the furnace operates at a reduced capacity as a way to maintain a chosen temperature inside your home more efficiently.
-During the high stage, the furnace will run full throttle to fulfill demands for greater warmth or cooling.
-With a two-stage furnace, you can experience improved energy efficiency and consistent temperatures in all areas of your home.
+As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
+In the low stage, the furnace operates at a reduced capacity to help maintain the chosen temperature in your home more efficiently.
+During the high stage, the furnace will instead operate at full capacity to meet demands for greater heat.
+With a two-stage furnace, you can maintain enhanced energy efficiency and stable temperatures throughout your home.

 A two-stage furnace should not run constantly.
-In the low stage of operation, the furnace performs at reduced capacity in order to sustain a planned temperature more efficiently within your home.
-When additional warmth or cooling is needed, the furnace will switch to its high stage and run at full capacity.
-As such, two-stage furnaces are capable to help reduce energy costs as it is not operating constantly.
+In the low stage of operation, the furnace operates at diminished capacity in order to maintain a preferred temperature more efficiently within your home.
+When a greater demand for energy is needed to reach the set temperature, the furnace will switch to its high stage and runs at full capacity.
+Because of this, two-stage furnaces are powerful enough to help reduce energy costs without operating continuously.

 Comparing Two-Stage and Variable-Speed Furnaces

 Two-stage furnaces have two stages of operation, low and high.
-During the low stage, the furnace runs at reduced capacity in order to sustain a desired level of comfort within your home.
-When more warmth or cooling is needed, the furnace will switch to its high stage and operate at maximum capacity.
+During the low stage, the furnace runs at reduced capacity to help uphold a desired level of comfort within your home.
+When more warmth or cooling is needed, the furnace will change over to its high stage and operate at maximum capacity.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage of functioning and operate either at full power or not at all.
-In other words, the furnace will always run in order to maintain a desired comfort level within your home.
+One-stage furnaces have a single stage fan speed and operate either at full capacity or not at all.
+This means that the furnace runs constantly in order to maintain a desired comfort level within your home.

-Two-stage furnace, in comparison, have two stages of operation, low and high.
-Within the the low stage, the furnace runs at reduced capacity in order to maintain a desired temperature more efficiently within your home.
-When additional warmth or cooling is necessary, the furnace will shift to its high stage and operate at full capacity.
+Two-stage furnaces, by comparison, have two stages of operation, low and high.
+While in the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
+When additional warmth or cooling is needed, the furnace will change over to its high stage and operate at peak capacity.

-Schedule Your Furnace Installation with AC Sales Today
+Make Your Furnace Installation Appointment with AC Sales Today

-Modern furnace technology can be confusing.
-That’s why our AC Sales professionals are here to help with a no-cost, no-pressure quote for furnace installation.
-We’ll assess your home, your heating specifications and your budget, and then we’ll help you find the ideal solution.
-Connect with us at (337) 234-2345 to get started today!
+Making sense of modern furnace technology can be confusing.
+That’s why AC Sales specialists are here to help with a no-cost, no-pressure estimate for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
+Get in touch with us at (337) 234-2345 to get started today!